 On first login, from the Account Overview page, click Add a Datasource.

 - Existing Accounts

-Click on the "Data" menu on the the top righthand corner of the screen, and select "Datasources" from the drop down menu:
+Click on the Data menu on the top right corner of the screen and select Datasources from the drop-down:

-Find the ConnectWise Manage datasource under "All" or under the appropriate category:
+Find the ConnectWise Manage datasource under All or under PSA.

 Step 2 - Download and Install BrightGauge Agent

 Since ConnectWise Manage runs off a SQL database, you’ll need to download and configure the BrightGauge Agent.
-The link to download the BrightGauge Agent is on this screen (Item "A" above).
-Documentation to help setup configure the BrightGauge Agent can be found here.
+Click the Download link to download the agent.
+Documentation to help set up configure the BrightGauge Agent can be found here.
 Make sure to install the BrightGauge agent on a machine somewhere within the same network as your MS-SQL database for ConnectWise Manage.
 If you have issues, there are some known issues here or email firstname.lastname@example.org.
-If you want to limit the firewall exception to inquiries from our IP addresses, you can see them above item "B" in the image above (blurred out here, login to see the addresses).

 Step 3 - Create a SQL user within ConnectWise Manage database